Paulescu/hands-on-train-and-deploy-ml/README.md

 ## The problem

-Training models inside notebooks is easy.
-Unfortunately, this is not enough when you want to build real-world ML products.
+Predicting crypto price movements is extremely hard.
+But it is also a great field to show what Machine Learning has to offer.

+In this tutorial you won't build an ML system that will make you rich.
+But you will master the MLOps frameworks and tools you need to build ML systems that, together with tons of experimentation, can take you there.

 With this hands-on tutorial, I want to help you grow as an ML engineer and go beyond notebooks.